nosegae/NoseGAE/readme.rst

 is under GAE, because it is impossible to differentiate application code file access from test code file access.

+However, this means that some things like profiling or Nose's --coverage option will not work without some hacks.
+If you run into these issues you can pass in the option --without-sandbox to turn off the GAE import hook simulation.

 .. _nose : http://somethingaboutorange.com/mrl/projects/nose/
 .. _`google app engine` : http://code.google.com/appengine/
 .. _wsgi : http://www.wsgi.org/wsgi